Are a very portable medium.

 These are your FREE Lessons:

-These come directly from the from the complete course - The Magic of Oil Pastels
+These come directly from the complete course - The Magic of Oil Pastels

 A comprehensive look at how different brands of oil pastel work and how to pick your favorite.
 Also, a review of paper, and other materials you'll need to get started with oil pastels.